 This effect comes from the deep isometric contraction your body has to hold during this pose, which demands constant blood flow to the muscles working for maximum calorie and fat burn.”

 8. Don't Skip Your Meals—It'll Slow Your Metabolism

 “Don’t miss your meals—for example, don’t skip lunch if you’re going out to dinner later thinking that it will be helpful in avoiding extra calories,” says Marilyn Glenville, Ph.D., nutritionist and author of Natural Alternatives to Sugar.
 “If you miss meals, your body will think there is a shortage of food, slow down your metabolism and hold on tight to your fat stores.
 Also, there’s nothing that’s more guaranteed to rev up your appetite, so you’ll likely end up eating more at the meal anyway.”

 9. Pile Your Plate with Greens—They're the Staple Food You Need

 “Have a lighter dinner by filling at least half your plate with vegetables before adding anything else,” says Shona Wilkinson, nutritionist at Superfood.uk.
 “And no, this doesn’t include roast potatoes.
-Green vegetables are excellent, as they are low in calories and high in fibre, vitamins and minerals.
-If you’re the one doing the cooking, prepare several vegetable side dishes, and look for recipes to make them more interesting—sauté Brussels sprouts with garlic, olive oil and lemon juice are absolutely delicious.”
+Green vegetables are excellent, as they are low in calories and high in fiber, vitamins, and minerals.
+If you’re the one doing the cooking, prepare several vegetable side dishes, and look for recipes to make them more interesting—sauté Brussels sprouts with garlic, olive oil, and lemon juice are absolutely delicious.”

-10. When It Comes to Your Diet, Just Do the Maths
+10. When It Comes to Your Diet, Just Do the Math